turanszkij/WickedEngine/ScriptingAPI-Documentation.md

 ##### ForwardRenderableComponent
 It renders the scene contained by the Renderer in a forward render path.
 The component does not hold the scene information, only the effects to render the scene.
 The scene is managed and ultimately rendered by the Renderer.
+It inherits functions from Renderable3DComponent.
 - [constructor]ForwardRenderableComponent()

 ##### DeferredRenderableComponent
 It renders the scene contained by the Renderer in a deferred render path.
 The component does not hold the scene information, only the effects to render the scene.
 The scene is managed and ultimately rendered by the Renderer.
+It inherits functions from Renderable3DComponent.
 - [constructor]DeferredRenderableComponent()

 #### LoadingScreenComponent
 It is a Renderable2DComponent but one that internally manages resource loading and can display information about the process.
+It inherits functions from Renderable2DComponent.
 - [constructor]LoadingScreenComponent()
 - AddLoadingComponent(RenderableComponent component)

 ### Network
 Here are the network communication features.
+- TODO

 #### Server
 A TCP host to which clients can connect and communicate with each other or the server.
+- TODO

 #### Client
 A TCP client which provides features to communicate with other clients over the internet or local area network connection.
+- TODO

 ### Input Handling
 These provide functions to check the state of the input devices.